dxgraphs/aqua-subgraph/README.md

 ### Token

-Stores information about ERC20 tokens that interact with Mesa contracts.
+Stores information about ERC20 tokens that interact with Aqua contracts.

 # Deployment